The Humanities Faculty

 Students have the opportunity to carry out fieldwork throughout their studies at school.
 Year 7, 8 and 9 students carry out a local fieldwork investigation, developing skills that they will use if they choose Geography as a GCSE subject.

-At GCSE students undertake a 2 fieldwork investigations that are compulsory and an essential part of their course.
+At GCSE students undertake 2 fieldwork investigations that are compulsory and an essential part of their course.
 These fieldwork tasks take place in two contrasting locations to cover aspects of human and physical Geography.

 The Geography department also helps with the running of Duke of Edinburgh award.
 Specific help is given for students to develop their maps skills, camp craft and understanding of the country code.

-As part of the PRC programme of study students are taken to a place of worship.
+As part of the Religious Studies programme of study students are taken to a place of worship.
 These visits are highly education experiences and enhance subject knowledge learnt in the classroom.
 In addition to this, these visits help our students to explore cultural similarities and differences and observe faith in action.